 Can a Chiropractor Help?

 Many patients are surprised to see how extensively their nerves are spread throughout the body, from the spine all the way to the fingertips and toes.
 As a result, injuries to the vertebrae in the spine can create the sensation of pain anywhere along arms and legs.
 Through a careful pattern of treatment, patients at Accessible Beltway Clinics have experienced high levels of success through chiropractic treatment.
-If you or a loved one is experiencing arm or leg pain contact us today to schedule a consultation.
+If you or a loved one is experiencing arm or leg pain contact us at either of our locations today to schedule an appointment.